SchwarzIT/onyx/apps/docs/src/brand/philosophy.md

 ## Community

 Community is the heart of what we do.
 We value value our community strongly and love to connect with you all.
 That's why we use GitHub as a platform.
 It allows us to engage with you effectively, sharing updates and gathering some feedback.
 It's all about the improvement of the product.
-You input shapes our work.
-Everything we do, is aimed at serving you.
+Your input shapes our work.
+Everything we do, is aimed at improving onyx for you.

 ## Flexibility